jellyfin/jellyfin.org/docs/general/server/users/adding-managing-users.md

 These allow a user to control other devices that are currently logged into Jellyfin, for example if you run a separate client on a HTPC without remote control.

-`Allow remote control of other users` Allows this user to control what other users are playing and send messages, but does not give them administrative rights.
+`Allow remote control of other users` Allows this user to control what other users are playing and send messages but does not give them administrative rights.

 `Allow remote control of shared devices` Allows this user to control unclaimed DLNA devices, and devices they are logged in to at the moment.